The dihedral hidden subgroup problem: Introduction

 Let $G$ be a finite group and $H$ a hidden subgroup of $G$.
 A function $f : G \rightarrow \C$ which is constant on left $H$-cosets and takes distinct values on distinct left $H$-cosets is called a separating function for the subgroup $H$.

 The hidden subgroup problem (HSP) is the problem of finding generators for the hidden subgroup $H$, given access to evaluations of a separating function $f$ for $H$.
-This problem can be solved in polynomial time using a quantum computer when $G$ is an abelian group and has been extensively studied for many finite groups \cite{kitaev} \cite{GSVV} \cite{HRT}.
-The cyclic group case leads to an efficient quantum algorithm to factor integers \cite{kitaev} \cite{shor}.
-A survey of known results about the HSP for dihedral groups can be found in \cite{kobayashi} \cite{HRT}, where we note a subexponential quantum algorithm is given in \cite{kuperberg}.
+This problem can be solved in polynomial time using a quantum computer when $G$ is an abelian group and has been extensively studied for many classes of finite groups \cite{kitaev} \cite{GSVV} \cite{HRT}.

+Many problems can be cast in terms of the HSP.
+For instance, Shor's integer factorization algorithm can be described in terms of the HSP for cyclic groups \cite{kitaev} \cite{shor}.
 A polynomial time quantum algorithm for solving the hidden subgroup problem on dihedral groups would imply a polynomial time quantum algorithm to solve certain hard lattice problems which are considered intractable using classical computers \cite{regev}.
-Another example is the HSP on the symmetric group, which can be used to solve the graph isomorphism problem, a well-known NP-complete problem.
+Another example is the HSP on the symmetric group which can be used to solve the graph isomorphism problem \cite{beals} \cite{boneh-lipton} \cite{ettinger-hoyer-4} \cite{hoyer}.

+Though the dihedral group is one of the simplest non-abelian groups, from the point of view of the HSP, it has remained a difficult case.
+A survey of known results about the HSP for dihedral groups can be found in \cite{kobayashi} \cite{HRT} \cite{childs}, where we note that the best known quantum algorithms are currently subexponential \cite{kuperberg} \cite{regev-2} \cite{kuperberg-2}.

+The latter subexponential algorithms have applications to constructing isogenies between elliptic curves over finite fields \cite{childs-jao-soukharev} \cite{biasse-jao-sankar}.
+In \cite{BKSW}, it is shown that the learning with errors problem (LWE) is quantum polynomial time equivalent to an extrapolated version of the dihedral coset problem.
+Both the problem of constructing isogenies between supersingular elliptic curves and LWE form the basis for many proposed post-quantum key exchanges, therefore the quantum hardness of the HSP for groups like the dihedral group becomes a critical question.

-In this paper, we review the standard HSP algorithm as it applies to the dihedral groups $D_n$ and detail the obstructions for this algorithm to succeed in this case.
+In this paper, we review the standard HSP algorithm as it applies to the dihedral groups $D_N$ and detail the obstructions for this algorithm to succeed in this case.
 On the other hand, we explain how the standard HSP algorithm yields the polynomial query complexity result of \cite{ettinger-hoyer}.
+We also describe other approaches to the HSP for dihedral groups, such as optimal measurements and its relations to the subset sum problem.

+We then prove a number of no-go theorems for the dihedral coset problem (DCP).
+The results yield an upper bound on the success parameter of any quantum algorithm which uses a unitary operation and then one measurement to determine the parameter $a$ with bounded probability.
+This can be viewed as giving a non-trivial upper bound on the success probability of the optimal measurement using $m$ coset samples to solve DCP in the case when the density $\nu = m/\log_2 N \ge 1$ and the order of the dihedral group is $2N$.

-Finally, we prove a number of results which provide a new connection between the dihedral coset problem (DCP) and cloning of quantum states.
+In the last section, we describe a connection between DCP and cloning of quantum states which helped motivate the proofs of the no-go results for DCP.